ZCHUA040/FCEE_Team4_Zhi-Li-Qi-En-Guda-Chaaitra-Joseph/README.md

 ## About
 This is the mini project of Group 4 from Lab Group FCEE for SC1015 (Introduction to Data Science and Artificial Intelligence).

+Telecom churn refers to the phenomenon where customers switch from one telecom service provider to another.
+In Singapore, this is a significant issue for telecom companies as it impacts their revenue and market share.
+The problem statement typically involves understanding why customers churn, predicting which customers are likely to churn in the future, and implementing strategies to reduce churn rates.

 ## Problem Definition
 - TEST1